How much deposit do I need to buy a house?

 Mortgage advisor fees.
 Some mortgage advisors are paid by the lender you take your mortgage out with, but some will charge you for their services.
 It's worth finding this out before you ask them to help you.

-The exact amount will vary, for example your solicitors may charge more or less, you might not need a moving van and you might have more expensive taste in furniture.
+The exact amount will vary, for example your solicitor may charge more or less, you might not need a moving van and you might have more expensive taste in furniture.
 It also assumes that you're not paying for your mortgage adviser.

 How to save for a house deposit